Beyond Traffic Matrix: DELTA -- A DAG-Aware OCS Logical Topology Optimization for AIDCs: Dual-Track Acceleration by MILP Search Space Pruning and DES-Accelerated Heuristics

-Although the accelerated MILP in Section \ref{acc_MILP} efficiently achieves joint topology and flow-rate optimization, broader scenarios—like GPU-resource allocation co-optimization in multi-tenant clusters—demand frequent invocations of the topology optimizer.
+Although the pruned MILP formulation presented in Section \ref{acc_MILP} enables efficient joint topology and flow-rate optimization, broader scenarios, such as GPU-resource allocation co-optimization in multi-tenant clusters, demand frequent invocations of the topology optimizer.
 To this end, we propose a fast, DES-accelerated heuristic search algorithm (DELTA-Fast).
 The key idea is to decouple the search space by offloading the constraint-solving process of the cumbersome task-time dimensions (i.e., $y_{m,k}$, $w_{m,k}$, and $\Delta_k$) to a lightweight DES engine, thereby avoiding computationally expensive joint searches across all variables.
-Specifically, an outer-loop genetic algorithm optimizes the logical topology ($x_{i,j}$), while an inner-loop DES chronologically simulates tasks based on DAG dependencies.
-Through a single simulation pass, it determines valid values for these temporal and task-state variables, and implicitly satisfies all constraints.
-Although this decoupling sacrifices the dynamic joint optimization of flow rates (degenerating to a fair-sharing mechanism), it effectively mitigates computational complexity, enabling the rapid generation of high-quality topology candidates for upper-level co-optimization frameworks.
-Furthermore, since the DES execution trace is isomorphic to the MILP's event-driven formulation, the simulated results seamlessly map to an initial feasible solution, providing an efficient hot-start for the MILP.
-To further accelerate the search process, we design DELTA-Fast around two core components: a DAG-aware search space pruning strategy and a domain-adapted genetic algorithm.
+Specifically, an outer-loop genetic algorithm optimizes the logical topology ($x_{i,j}$), while an inner-loop DES simulates task execution over time based on DAG dependencies.
+Through a single simulation pass, it determines valid values for these temporal and task-state variables and implicitly satisfies all constraints.
+Although this decoupling sacrifices the dynamic joint optimization of flow rates (degenerating to a fair-sharing mechanism), it effectively reduces the computational burden, enabling the rapid generation of high-quality topology candidates for upper-level co-optimization frameworks.
+Furthermore, since the DES execution trace is isomorphic to the MILP's event-driven formulation, the simulated results seamlessly map to an initial feasible solution, providing an efficient hot start for the MILP.
+To enable efficient search, we design DELTA-Fast around two core components: a DAG-aware search space pruning strategy and a domain-adapted genetic algorithm.

 \textit{1) DAG-Aware Search Space Pruning:}